captn3m0/codechef/_problems/hard/CLONES.md

 ---
 ###  All submissions for this problem are available.

-A boolean function is a function of the form f: Bn -> B, where B = {0, 1} and n is a non-negative integer called the arity of the function.
+A boolean function is a function of the form f: Bn -&gt; B, where B = {0, 1} and n is a non-negative integer called the arity of the function.
 Some Boolean functions are projections: pnk(x1, ..., xn) = xk.
 And given an m-ary function f, and n-ary functions g1, ..., gm, we can construct another n-ary function: h(x1, ..., xn) = f(g1(x1, ..., xn), ..., gm(x1, ..., xn)), called their composition.
 A set of functions closed under composition and containing all projections is called a clone.
 One trivial clone is a set of all boolean functions.
 Some of the special clones are:

 - Z is a set of 0-preserving functions: f(0, ..., 0) = 0;
 - P is a set of 1-preserving functions: f(1, ..., 1) = 1;